adonisjs/v6-docs/content/docs/http/assets_bundling_encore.md

 ## Configuring Vue

-You can configure Vue by first enabling the Vue loader inside the `webpack.config.js` file.
+You can configure Vue by first enabling the Vue loader inside the `webpack.config.cjs` file.

 :::codegroup